knpuniversity/drupal-under-the-hood/knpu/event-arguments-request.md

 # Event Arguments and the Request

-We *now* know that when you listen to *this* event, it passes you an event object called `GetResponseForEvent`.
+We *now* know that when you listen to *this* event, it passes you an event object called `GetResponseEvent`.
 Type-hint the argument to enjoy auto-completion.

 ## Using the Event Argument